LongTianPy/jekyll-now/_posts/2018-2-16-LIN-meeting..md

 title: "Notes for LIN meeting"
 ---
 # Meeting notes
-Chengjie talked about the issues he's found in the website ([see here](2018-2-14-meeting.md)).
+- Chengjie talked about the issues and things to improve he's found in the website ([see here](https://longtianpy.github.io/2018-2-14-meeting.md)).
+- Long will finish adapting the website to the new database schema next week, and work on converting Taxonomy ID to LINgroups after that, hopefully done in another 2 weeks.
-Boris also has some new thoughts about the extension of identification functionality.
+- Boris also has some new thoughts about the extension of identification functionality.

 ### Website functionalities
 1. #### Identification